Dicklesworthstone/llm_multi_round_coding_tournament/README.md

 But then it produced [`llm_tournament.py`](https://github.com/Dicklesworthstone/llm-tournament) in a single shot (well, it did have a single character escaping bug that it fixed) that did everything I needed.
 OK, OK, I did need to fix a few more bugs (working with the Google API was too much brain damage so I had to switch to Mistral instead, and I had it skip the request if there was already a valid response saved in the folder; I also made the code for finding a code block more robust), but it was a pretty impressive performance overall.

 PS: I ended up having to change the way I extracted the code from the responses to create classes that could be used in an automated way in the testing process.
 I started going down the path of using regular expressions to extract the code and to deal with all the weird edge cases that the models would throw at me, but things kept getting longer and longer and more and more complicated, and I realized that I was doing things the "old" way.
 And there was a much smarter way staring me right in the face.
 You might be thinking "But couldn't you could use the `ast` module to parse the code and then extract the parts you needs?"

-That would still have all sorts of weird edge cases, and what's much worse, it would only work for Python code!
-No, I realized that using brittle old ways was not the way.
-Instead, I should just rely on Claude 3.7 to do exactly what was needed.
-Once I swapped out hundreds of lines of python methods for a handful of lines of mostly English language prompting, everything suddenly started working perfectly.
+That would still have all sorts of weird edge cases, and what's worse, it would only work for Python code.
+No, I realized that using brittle old ways was not the way to go.
+Not in the year 2025 when we are living in the future!
+Instead, I realized that I should just rely on my good friend Claude 3.7 to do exactly what I needed.
+Once I swapped out hundreds of lines of python methods for a handful of lines of mostly English language prompting, everything suddenly started working perfectly and I was off to the races!

 You can see all the details of the fully automated tournament process in the [llm_tournament.py](https://github.com/Dicklesworthstone/llm-tournament/blob/main/llm_tournament.py) code file, which is amazingly just 1,646 lines of code despite doing all the work of running the tournament and extracting the code from the responses.
 To put that into perspective, the final combined code from all the models and rounds for the markdown table fixing was 3,492 lines (see [here](https://github.com/Dicklesworthstone/llm_multi_round_coding_tournament/blob/main/fix_markdown_tables_tournament.py)), and for the messy CSV challenge, it was 7,952 lines!
 See [here](https://github.com/Dicklesworthstone/llm-tournament/blob/main/tournament_results/test_all_solutions.py) for that code file.
 The coolest part of that last file is that it was 100% generated automatically.
 Not just the various code blocks, but the entire file structure and the code that runs the tests and compares the results.
 It's all generated by the `llm_tournament.py` file.
 Pretty cool, huh?